The Crown Estate: The mysterious property empire behind Queen Elizabeth II | DW | 09.06.2021

 "The Crown Estate belongs to the reigning monarch 'in right of the Crown,' that is, it is owned by the monarch for the duration of their reign, by virtue of their accession to the throne," the company explains on its website.
 "But it is not the private property of the monarch — it cannot be sold by the monarch, nor do revenues from it belong to the monarch."

-There is also a distinction between the wealth of The Crown Estate and the Queen's own personal wealth.
+There is also a distinction between the wealth of The Crown Estate and the queen's own personal wealth.
 For example, she is the owner of Balmoral and Sandringham Castles, which she inherited.
 According to the May 2021 edition of The Sunday Times Rich List, Queen Elizabeth II has a personal net worth of £365m.
-A whopping £100 million of that alone accounts for the Queen's family's personal stamp collection, known as Royal Philatelic Collection.
+A whopping £100 million of that alone accounts for the queen's family's personal stamp collection, known as the Royal Philatelic Collection.

 While The Crown Estate ownership question itself is not easily defined, it is clear that the business does well.
 In its most recent accounts for the financial year 2019/2020 (up until March 31, 2020), it reported record profits of £345 million.
 While results for 2020/21 have not been reported yet, it is clear that the pandemic has had an impact.
 Prolonged lockdowns meant several of The Crown Estate's commercial tenants owed it millions in rent.